Commercial lease lawyers in London experienced in dealing with commercial lease default, forfeiture and relief from forfeiture.

 Where a commercial tenant is in arrears on the rent, forfeiture is an option often used by landlords.

-If you are commercial landlord anxious to ensure you don’t make a costly mistake when forfeiting a lease and retaking possession, please do contact us and we have specialist solicitors.
+If you are commercial landlord anxious to ensure you don’t make a costly mistake when forfeiting a lease and retaking possession, please do contact us.
+We are specialist solicitors.

 Check the lease first

-Most commercial leases have forfeiture provisions., If as landlord you don’t follow your own contractual procedures you will be in breach of contract yourself.
+Most commercial leases have forfeiture provisions.
+If, as landlord, you don’t follow your own contractual procedures in the lease you will be in breach of contract yourself.